 20-30mg per day supports the conversion and uptake of thyroid hormone into the cells and optimizes immune function.

-There’s also a lot that you can do by way of supporting your thyroid gland.
+There’s also a lot that you can do by way of supporting your healthy thyroid gland.
 Learn about your condition.
 Be aware of the symptoms of an under-functioning thyroid gland.
 And use the diet, lifestyle and dietary supplements to support fantastic thyroid health.